winitzki/scall/tutorial/programming_dhall.md

 ∀(a : Type) → (p → a) → F a  ≅  F p
 ```
 where `p` is a fixed type.
-(See the Appendix "Naturality and parametricity" for more details about the Yoneda identities.)
+(See the Appendix "Naturality and parametricity" for details about the Yoneda identities.)

 The type signature `∀(a : Type) → a → F a` is a special case of the identity shown above if we set `p` to the unit type (in Dhall, `p = {}`).
 The  type of functions `{} → a` is equivalent to just `a`.